hugoQ1/go-epik/documentation/en/miner-deals.md

 ```

 This command will set up your miner to accept deal proposals that meet the input price.
-The price is inputted in FIL per GiB per epoch, and the default is 0.0000000005.
+The price is inputted in EPK per GiB per epoch, and the default is 0.0000000005.

 ## Ensure you can be discovered